gerom76/OpenFocus/README.md

 ## 📢 News

 > [!NOTE]
+> 🎉 **2026.07.24**: New **Scale (focus breathing)** registration method — corrects the magnification change a lens introduces as the focus plane moves through a stack.
+Fits a constrained similarity (uniform scale + rotation + translation) via `estimateAffinePartial2D`/RANSAC, so it cancels size drift without the overfitting a full homography risks on blurred frames.
+Independent toggle that composes ahead of Homography/ECC; off by default.

 > 🎉 **2026.07.23**: New **Depth Map** fusion method with two modes — *Max* (hard per-pixel select, the classic depth map) and *Average* (contrast-weighted blend that recovers multi-frame SNR in flat regions).
 Both are fully CPU-based and driven by a single focus-measure window.
 This closes the last two blending families the field treats as mandatory.

 > 🎉 **2026.07.23**: New **Pyramid** fusion method — Laplacian-pyramid choose-max blending.
 Fully CPU-based with no tuning, it scores highest of all methods on our synthetic benchmark and makes a strong, dependable default for typical focus stacks.